joelbarton-io/LS170/2_transport_layer/notes.md

 - solution: adding sequence of numbers to messages
 - known as a STOP&WAIT protocol; functional but has tradoffs since we WAIT
 - shores up areas, making transfer reliable, but...
-  - NOT EFFICIENT USE OF BANDWIDTH
-**pipelining for performance**
+  - INEFFICIENT USE OF AVAILABLE BANDWIDTH **pipelining for performance**
 - : sending multiple messages w/o WAITING for acknowledgements
 - WATCH [SIMULATION](http://www.ccs-labs.org/teaching/rn/animations/gbn_sr/) VID?